 Note: Does not count toward an art major or minor.

-(4 credits)(IGE option under Science and the Natural World) An
+(4 credits)(NWCore option under Science and the Natural World) An

 introduction to the structure and function of the human body.